UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 ![1.PNG]({{site.baseurl}}/assets/img/post/post8/1.PNG)

-We have configured our proxy as bind address 192.168.8.127 and bind port 8080.
+As shown above I have configured my proxy as bind address 192.168.8.127 and bind port 8080.
 Now, go to mobile phone browser and navigate the proxy's IP and port (http://192.168.8.127:8080) and download the proxy's certificate by clicking on **CA certificate**.

 ![2.PNG]({{site.baseurl}}/assets/img/post/post8/2.PNG)